 More Youth, Less Aging - Your NEW Guide to Healthy Sun Exposure

-Memorial Day is right around the corner heralding in summer days at the pool, barbeques, trips to the beach, boating with friends.
+Memorial Day is right around the corner, heralding in summer days at the pool, barbeques, trips to the beach, and boating with friends.
 What do all those activities have in common?
 Lots and lots of sunshine.
 Humans have been celebrating and worshiping the sun since the beginning.
-That makes sense, the sun is awesome.
+That makes sense.
+The sun is awesome.
 However, a balanced approach to sun exposure is hard to find.
 People are either avoiding the sun completely or getting burned to a crisp.
 What are we to do?
 Where is the balance between the benefits of the sun and its damaging effects?
-As a reminder I am not a doctor.
+As a reminder, I am not a doctor.
 I am sharing my research and personal experiences.
 Always consult with your health care provider and do your own research.

 How does sun exposure benefit us?

-Elevated Vitamin D Levels and Reduction of Some Cancer Rates
+Elevated Vitamin D Levels and Reduction of Cancer Rates

 Our bodies naturally produce Vitamin D when exposed to the sun.
 Proper Vitamin D levels are linked to strong bones, decreased risks of cancer and improved immune system function.
 A study from the Oslo University Hospital stated, "It can be estimated that increased sun exposure to the Norwegian population might at worst result in 200-300 more cutaneous malignant melanoma deaths per year, but it would elevate the vitamin D status by about 25 nmol/l (nanomoles per liter) and might result in 4,000 fewer internal cancers and about 3,000 fewer cancer deaths overall."